nlpsuge/gnome-shell-extension-another-window-session-manager/README.md

 # gnome-shell-extension-another-window-session-manager
 Close and save open windows.
 And restore saved windows sessions.

-It supports both X.org and Wayland!
+Most importantly, It supports both X.org and Wayland!

+This project is in early development, I'm planing to add some other features, but it basicly works now.

 # Screenshot
 ![image](https://user-images.githubusercontent.com/2271720/147125378-3563923e-108a-435b-b9e7-a1c24ba9104b.png)